yitznewton/camphor/README.md

 ## Limitations

+* By default, the pipe symbol `|` is used as a delimiter in creating cache keys.
+  If your arguments may include pipe symbols, you will need to set a different key in order to be certain that there are no cache key collisions.
+There is no support for this in the current release.

-As of the current release, **only methods with exclusively scalar arguments** are supported.
+* As of the current release, only methods with exclusively PHP-serializable arguments are supported.